container-images/container-image-template/README.md

 * `make [DISTRO=<distgen-distro>] [VERSION=<version>]test` - build and test a container with certain distro and software version

 Note: default distro is `fedora-26-x86_64` and default version is `2.4`

+## Automatic Building on Dockerhub

+To setup and automated Dockerhub build for a repo that uses distgen, you need to include `hooks/pre_build`.
+This script makes sure that a certain configuration is rendered on Dockerhub prior to the build itself by using distgen in container in the `pre_build` stage.